phillipbvetter/ctsmTMB/README.md

 3. The (Continuous-Discrete) Laplace Approximation `laplace`.

+### Extended/Unscented Kalman Filter

+The main advantage of the Kalman Filter implementations are a large increase in the computation speed, and access to the fixed effects hessian for improved convergence of the optimization.
+In these cases TMB just provides automatic differentiation.

+The package is currently mostly tailored towards the Kalman Filter, with its available methods `predict` and `simulate`  for k-step-ahead predictions and simulations.
+It also has an `S3 method` implementation of `plot` to be called on the `ctsmTMB.fit` class object returned from the `estimate` method, which plots a basic residuals analysis using the `ggplot2` package.

+The Unscented Kalman Filter implementation is based on *Algorithm 4.7* in [S. Särkkä, 2007](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=4303242).

 ### Laplace Filter
 The state-reconstructions based on the `laplace` method are *smoothed* estimates, meaning that all states are optimized jointly, given all observations in the data.
 For further mathematicals details, see [this](https://phillipbvetter.github.io/ctsmTMB/articles/laplace_approx.html) article on the package webpage.
 The Laplace Approximation is natively built-into and completely handled by **TMB**.
 A few noteworthy advantages are: